Fusezion/ArmorStandArms/README.md

 Toggle adding arms to armor stand on place by doing
 - Permission: `armorstand.command.toggle`

-## Command - /armorstand version
+## Command - /armorstand info
-Get a version message of the plugin.
+Get an info message of the plugin.
 Why? zero clue just wanted to add it.
-- Permission: `armorstand.command.version`
+- Permission: `armorstand.command.info`

 ## Command - /armorstand reload
 Reloads the config and message.properties of the plugin.
 Great for changing messages to your liking!